 If you were to magically combine Alton Brown's and Bill Nye's culinary prowesses, you'd get the cinematic masterpieces that are ChefSteps' videos.
 Handsomely aproned development chefs break down the science behind making everything from Michelin-worthy desserts to what might scientifically be the world's best corn bread.
 Fair warning: You're bound to have the sudden urge to invest in a sous-vide cooker after watching these videos.

-This article was originally published on 7/28/14 and was updated by Andrew Bui with additional content on 4/13/17.
+This article was originally published on 7/28/14 and was updated with additional content by Shana Bethea on 4/19/18.